Budget Travel

 [1] National Geographic – Cultural guide to Moroccan souks and traditional market practices, including regional variations in haggling customs and vendor-customer relationships in North African bazaars.

-[2] Journal of Consumer Research – Academic study on cross-cultural negotiation tactics and pricing psychology in traditional markets, examining how cultural expectations shape bargaining behaviors and outcomes.
+[2] Journal of Consumer Research – The article examines cross-cultural negotiation tactics and the pricing psychology in traditional markets, and how the consumers’ and sellers’ cultural expectations shape their bargaining behaviors and outcomes.

-[3] Lonely Planet Morocco – Comprehensive travel guide with detailed sections on souk etiquette, typical price ranges for common items, and regional differences in market culture across Moroccan cities.
+[3] Lonely Planet Morocco – full travel guide with detailed sections on souk etiquette, typical price ranges for common items, and regional differences in market culture across Moroccan cities.

 [5] Travel + Leisure – Contemporary travel journalism covering Moroccan market experiences, vendor perspectives, and evolving dynamics between traditional haggling practices and modern tourism expectations.